itisnajim/envystic/packages/envystic/README.md

 The `Envystic` annotation supports the following optional parameters:

-* `path`: The path to the environment variables file.
-By default, it is set to `.env`'.
+* `path`: Specifies the path to the environment variables file.
+If not provided, the default path is `.env`.
-* `keyFormat`: Specifies the format of key names in the environment file (e.g., .env).
-Defaults to [KeyFormat.none].
+* `keyFormat`: Specifies the format of key names in the environment file (e.g., .env file).
+You can choose from different naming conventions such as kebab-case, snake_case, PascalCase, or SCREAMING_SNAKE_CASE.
+* `generateEncryption`: Determines whether to generate the `encryptionKeyOutput` if it does not already exist.
+Set this to `true` if you want Envystic to create an `encryption` key automatically for enhanced security.
+* `encryptionKeyOutput`: Specifies the file path to use and save the `encryption` key.
+If `generateEncryption` is set to `true` and this parameter is `null`, the default path `env_encryption.key` will be used to store the encryption key.
+Alternatively, if you set `encryptionKeyOutput` to `null` and `generateEncryption` is not `true`, No encryption will be applied, and the values will be subjected to a `base64` encoding for a basic level of protection.

+These configuration options for efficient environment variable management.
+Customize file paths, key naming conventions, and enhance security with encryption as needed.

 ## EnvysticAll Annotation
 The `EnvysticAll` annotation provides an automatic way to load all keys from the environment file without the need to specify them individually using getters.